Audit Materiality Definition

 #1 – Overall Materiality

-The level which represents the significant level in the financial statements of the company, which can influence the decision making of the users of the financial statement of the company as a whole, as judged by the auditor appointed by the company, is known as the “overall materiality.”
+The level which represents the significant level in the company's financial statements, which can influence the decision making of the users of the company's financial statement as a whole, as judged by the auditor appointed by the company, is known as the "overall materiality."

 #2 – Overall Performance Materiality

-“Overall Performance materiality” is the materiality level judged by the auditor of the company.
-It can be the amount that is less than the overall level of the materiality.
-This materiality level is reduced from “overall materiality level” to consider the risk of several smaller errors or omissions which the auditor was unable to find.
-But they are material if aggregated in totality, thereby reducing the probability that the aggregate amount of small misstatements exceeds the overall materiality level as a whole.
+"Overall Performance materiality" is the materiality level judged by the company's auditor.
+It can be the amount that is less than the overall materiality level.
+This materiality level is reduced from the "overall materiality level" to consider the risk of several smaller errors or omissions that the auditor could not find.
+But they are material if aggregated in totality, thereby reducing the probability that the aggregate amount of small misstatements exceeds the overall materiality level.

 #3 – Specific Materiality